jpouyaud-perso/weewx_meteohub_converter/README.md

 - added TempMin and TempMax per interval
 - removed UV and solar things
 - managed the case some sample are missing to avoid to feed Meteotemplate DB with Null value which break some BLock/plugin

+You will need Python3 and some dependency to be installed via PIP